 The research in my group focuses on numerical modeling of the atmospheric boundary layer, which we use to improve predictions for wind energy, air pollution dispersion, and cloud dynamics, among other applications.
 The analytical and computational methods that we develop help to quantify climate change mitigation strategies, air quality effects, and cloud representation and feedbacks in regional climate models.

-Current projects include studies of wind turbine interactions with boundary layer dynamics over steep terrain, wildfire modeling, urban dispersion modeling, and improved numerical techniques for turbulence, representation of topography, and grid nesting, among others.
+Current projects include studies of wind turbine interactions with boundary layer dynamics over steep terrain, wildfire smoke modeling, urban dispersion modeling, landfill methane emissions modeling, and improved numerical techniques for turbulence, representation of topography, and grid nesting, among others.

 The Environmental Fluid Mechanics and Hydrology at Berkeley page describes further research in our group.